jaasonw/blog.jason-wong.me/src/posts/protein-math.md

 ### Okay but what if I just buy my protein powder already in the liquid?
 (Protein shakes)

-Honestly it’s not a bad idea but you will be paying a premium over mixing the stuff yourself, I will note that the Fairlife that Costco sells looks unusually cheap so I’ve also included the Amazon price (at the time of writing, it changed when I refreshed the page) since not everyone has a Costco membership.
+Honestly, it’s not a bad idea but you will be paying a premium over mixing the stuff yourself, I will note that the Fairlife that Costco sells looks unusually cheap, so I’ve also included the Amazon price (at the time of writing, it changed when I refreshed the page) since not everyone has a Costco membership.

 |  | **Cost per unit** | **Protein per Serving** | **Servings per Package** | **Cost of Protein (dollar/ gram)** | **Protein per Dollar (gram / dollar)** |
 | --- | --- | --- | --- | --- | --- |